PTSS vs PTSD: What's the Difference?

 • Trouble with positive emotions

-Admittedly, the symptoms between PTSS vs PTSD are similar.
+Admittedly, the symptoms of PTSS vs PTSD are similar.
 The key difference is the duration and intensity of symptoms.
 While PTSS only lasts a few days, PTSD is a long-lasting and debilitating mental health condition.

 What’s the Difference Between PTSS vs PTSD?

-With that said, many mental health professionals are taking PTSS more seriously in the hopes that it will provide more accurate diagnosing for PTSD.
+With that said, many mental health professionals are taking PTSS more seriously in the hopes that it will provide a more accurate diagnosis for PTSD.
 In fact, screening tools (such as PTSS-14) have been able to indicate whether or not a person with PTSS is at risk of developing PTSD. ⁴

 By recognizing PTSD early, a patient has a much better chance of treating the symptoms appropriately.